Professional and Technical Writing Major

-The major includes 120 credit hours for a bachelor of arts degree, including Virginia Tech's Pathways or Curriculum for Liberal Education (CLE).
+The major includes 120 credit hours for a bachelor of arts degree, including Virginia Tech's Pathways.
 Our students learn to understand their writing work as symbolic action—as intellectual work that empowers them with the potential to participate in significant social change.
 Students research user experience and practice writing for many audiences.
 They learn to write according to the established principles of technical communication and in ways that are refreshing, attention-grabbing, and thought-provoking.

 Some of our course offerings include:

 - Developing Online Content